Early and Middle Childhood

 Understanding Early and Middle Childhood

-Although early and middle childhood are typically healthy ages, it is during this time that children are at risk for conditions such as:
+Although in early and middle childhood, children are typically healthy, it is during this time that children are at risk for conditions such as:

 - Dental caries

-While typically nonfatal, these conditions affect children, their education, and the health and well-being of the adolescents and adults they will become.
+While typically nonfatal, these conditions affect children, their education, their relationships with others, and the health and well-being of the adolescents and adults they will become.

 Emerging Issues in Early and Middle Childhood

-- Creating supportive and safe environments in schools, communities, and homes.
+- Creating supportive and safe environments in home, schools, and communities

 A stronger and more robust surveillance system is needed to provide the data to understand and plan for the health and well-being of children.